rnaudi/metrics/README.md

 ---

-### Part 3: Real-world variability—jitter and timing effects
+### Part 3: Real-world variability—when success rates actually fluctuate

 Production systems aren't perfectly stable.
-Step success rates vary slightly window-to-window due to:
+Step success rates genuinely vary window-to-window due to:
 - Minor performance fluctuations
 - Different user cohorts
 - Time-of-day effects
 - Network conditions
+- Load variations

+This isn't measurement noise—it's **real variation in the process itself**.
+We model this as **jitter**: each $T_i$ varies randomly within $\pm 0.05$ (±5 percentage points) around its nominal value per window.

-To demonstrate this, we'll use a healthier baseline flow ($T_i = 0.95$, giving $C \approx 86\%$) with **jitter**: each $T_i$ varies randomly within $\pm 0.05$ around its nominal value per window.
-This creates realistic operational variability while keeping the underlying mean constant.
+To demonstrate this, we use a healthier baseline flow ($T_i = 0.95$, giving mean $C \approx 86\%$) with realistic jitter added.
+The key question: **does higher volume make this variation disappear?**

 #### 3.1 Timing noise in a single transition